 Following 2013 ERT's finding, plantations, previously included into cropland category, have been allocated in forest land category.
-For the land use conversion, land use change matrices have been used; as abovementioned, LUC matrices for each year of the period 1990-2014 have been assembled on the basis of the IUTI data, related to 1990, 2000 and 2008 and 2012.
+For the land use conversion, land use change matrices have been used; as abovementioned, LUC matrices for each year of the period 1990-2015 have been assembled on the basis of the IUTI data, related to 1990, 2000 and 2008 and 2012.
 Annual figures for areas in transition between different land uses have been derived by a hierarchy of basic assumptions (informed by expert judgement) of known patterns of land-use changes in Italy as well as the need for the total national area to remain constant.
+Concerning cropland category, it has been assumed that only transition from grassland to cropland occurs.
+The IPCC default land use transition period of 20 years has been used, in the estimation process of carbon stock changes in mineral soils related to land converting to cropland; once a land has converted to a land use category, the annual changes in carbon stocks in mineral soils have been reported for 20 years subsequent the conversion.